aichemydev/Wring_docs/docs/Pocket AI/extract.md

 sidebar_position: 3
 ---

-# Pocket AI - Ready to start!
+# Glean - Ready to start!

-Pocket AI is one of the most user friendly tools out there.
-Pocket AI will guide through all the steps to start recording a testcase.
+Glean is one of the most user friendly tools out there.
+Glean will guide through all the steps to start recording a testcase.

-Pocket AI is designed to be the simple, powerful way for people to collect customer feedback and other data.
+Glean is designed to be the simple, powerful way for people to collect customer feedback and other data.
 Below, you get a summary on what our product does and what it can handle.
 As a matter of fact you get to prioritise every benefit in a easy way at all times.
 With that alone, you get to make sure that everything goes right.
 And we will be very happy to help you out throughout the process.

 ![Miniext](/img/miniext1.png)

-Now, we can check what Pocket AI can do!
+Now, we can check what Glean can do!

 - *select App* - Select apps that are created in your Wring environment.